kilhny/WordCraft/README.md

 ```

 ## Acknowledgements
-This code is based on [OminiControl](https://github.com/Yuanshi9815/OminiControl).
+This code is based on [OminiControl](https://github.com/Yuanshi9815/OminiControl).The training code for custom weights can also be found in their repository.

 ## Citation